Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-delete-exercise.md

 Now that you've completed the Harbor Master project, you can:

-1. Add more features to the API, such as:
+### Add more features to the API

-   - Filtering and sorting for GET endpoints
+- Filtering and sorting for GET endpoints.
+Here is a well-formed LLM prompt you can use to get started.
+    ````
+    Here is my C# code for handling GET operations for the `ships` resource in my project

+    ```
+    paste the code from the endpoint module here
+    ```

+    I would like to support the following operations for the client

+    1. Filter ships by type with a query string parameter: `?type=some_value`
+    2. Sort ships by name is ascending or descending order: `?sortby=name&direction=asc`

+    Generate the code, with comprehensive explanations, needed in the module
+    ````
 - Pagination for large result sets
 - Authentication and authorization
 - Logging and error handling middleware

-2. Build a client application to consume the API, such as:
+### Build a client application to consume the API
-   - A web application using HTML, CSS, and JavaScript
-   - A mobile application using a framework like React Native
-   - A desktop application using a framework like Electron

-3. Explore other aspects of ASP.NET Core, such as:
-   - MVC architecture
-   - Razor Pages
-   - Blazor
-   - SignalR for real-time communication
+You've been using the web interface of Swagger to test your endpoints thus far.
+A real challenge at this point is to open up your old Shipping Ships project from the client-side course and see if you can get it to work with your new C# Web API.